lirantal/is-website-vulnerable/README.md

 # About

-Finds publicly known security vulnerabilities in a website's frontend JavaScript libraries
+Finds publicly known security vulnerabilities in a website's frontend JavaScript libraries.

 # Usage

-## Commandline:
+## Command line

 Using Node.js's `npx` to run a one-off scan of a website: